MethodAtlas

 Journal of Economic Literature

-MacKinlay provided a comprehensive methodological survey of event studies, covering the statistical framework, estimation windows, abnormal return calculations, and testing procedures.
+MacKinlay provides a comprehensive methodological survey of event studies, covering the statistical framework, estimation windows, abnormal return calculations, and testing procedures.
 This paper remains the standard reference for researchers designing and implementing event studies.

 McWilliams, A., & Siegel, D. (1997).
 Event Studies in Management Research: Theoretical and Empirical Issues.